Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Introduction

 Unfortunately, postmerger studies pose numerous challenges.
-Firstly, the postmerger part of the observed GW signal is expected to be noticeably weaker than the inspiral one, since detectors are limited by quantum noise at the high frequencies, where the postmerger emission is strongest \cite{Kastaun:2014fna, Bauswein:2012ya, Takami:2014tva, Bernuzzi:2015rla, Bauswein:2015yca}.
-The dedicated searches for GWs emitted by a possible remnant of GW170817~\cite{LIGOScientific:2017fdd,LIGOScientific:2018urg} found no evidence of such a signal, and showed that with the sensitivity of Advanced LIGO and Advanced Virgo the source distance should have been at least one order of magnitude less for the postmerger signal to be detectable.
-Secondly, postmerger physics includes thermal effects, magnetohydrodynamical instabilities, neutrino emission, dissipative processes, and possible phase transitions \cite{Bauswein:2018bma, Most:2018eaw, Siegel:2013nrw, Alford:2017rxf, Radice:2017zta, Shibata:2017xht, DePietri:2018tpx}, which make the postmerger particularly difficult to model, but, on the other hand, allow us to investigate a variety of interesting physical processes.
+Firstly, the amplitude of the GW strain of the postmerger part of the observed GW signal is expected to be weaker than the inspiral one~\cite{Kastaun:2014fna, Bauswein:2012ya, Takami:2014tva, Bernuzzi:2015rla, Bauswein:2015yca}.
+Secondly, at higher frequencies the detectors' sensitivity drops due to quantum shot noise.
+For these reasons, it is not surprising that the dedicated searches for GWs emitted by a possible remnant of GW170817~\cite{LIGOScientific:2017fdd,LIGOScientific:2018urg} found no evidence of such a signal, and showed that with the sensitivity of Advanced LIGO and Advanced Virgo the source distance should have been at least one order of magnitude less for the postmerger signal to be detectable.
+Finally, postmerger physics includes thermal effects, magnetohydrodynamical instabilities, neutrino emission, dissipative processes, and possible phase transitions \cite{Bauswein:2018bma, Most:2018eaw, Siegel:2013nrw, Alford:2017rxf, Radice:2017zta, Shibata:2017xht, DePietri:2018tpx}, which make the postmerger particularly difficult to model, but, on the other hand, allow us to investigate a variety of interesting physical processes.
 Because of the complexity of the evolution, the study of the postmerger relies heavily on numerical-relativity (NR) simulations, which, however, are also limited due to their high computational cost and the fact that it is currently not possible to take into account all the physical processes that influence the postmerger.